Policy on advising undergraduate/masters theses:

 - Please request any letters no less than one month before the due date for letter writers.

-- If I have not written a letter for you before, please also send me a dossier of relevant materials attached to one email (also one month before first deadline).
+- If I have not written a letter for you before, please also send an e-packet of relevant materials attached to one email.
 Most important is any written work you have done for me in a class.
-The rest of the dossier might also include: personal statement or similar overview of your experience at UChicago and future plans; unofficial transcript; resume / CV; other written work that is especially relevant and/or high quality; any background information about non-academic jobs, experiences, accomplishments that are relevant.
+Also useful is a personal statement or similar overview of your experience at UChicago and future plans; unofficial transcript; resume / CV; other written work that is especially relevant and/or high quality; any background information about non-academic jobs, experiences, accomplishments that are relevant.

 - Feel free to send a short email reminder a few days before any important deadlines.